 scheduled agreement means the agreement a copy of which is set out in Schedule 1;

+termination agreement means the agreement a copy of which is set out in Schedule 3;

 the Agreement means the scheduled agreement as varied from time to time in accordance with its terms and by the 2015 variation agreement.

-[Section 3 amended by No. 1 of 2016 s.
-4.]
+[Section 3 amended: No. 1 of 2016 s.
+4; No. 12 of 2018 s.
+5.]

 4. Ratification and authorisation